tcp-direct/database/README.md

 Keeper will be in charge of the more meta operations involving Filers.
 This includes operations like initialization, syncing to disk if applicable, and backing up.

-NOTE: Many key/value golang libraries will already implement this interface already.
-This exists for more potential granular control in the case that they don't.
-Otherwise you'd have to build a wrapper around an existing key/value store to satisfy an overencompassing interface.

 #### type Key